 School should be a place where children are happy; feel secure and where they can achieve as well as they are able – enjoyable for all.

-The Sunflower Club provides additional help and support for children who may be experiencing some difficulty at school.
+- Provides additional help and support for children who may be experiencing some difficulty at school.

-The Sunflower Club runs sessions for small groups of between six and eight children.
+- Runs sessions for small groups of between six and eight children.

-The Sunflower Club has two experienced specially trained staff who provide children with an opportunity to develop their skills in a small homely environment within school.
+- Has two experienced specially trained staff who provide children with an opportunity to develop their skills in a small homely environment within school.

-The Sunflower Club promotes self-esteem, confidence and develops social and emotional skills whilst nurturing a motivated and positive approach to learning.
+- Promotes self-esteem, confidence and develops social and emotional skills whilst nurturing a motivated and positive approach to learning.

-The Sunflower Club is an extension of the classroom's good practice with the aim of reintegrating a happier, more confident and able learner back into a full time classroom environment.
+- Is an extension of the classroom’s good practice with the aim of reintegrating a happier, more confident and able learner back into a full time classroom environment.

-Sunflower Club was formed in September 2004 and has become a great success.
+- Was formed in September 2004 and has become a great success.

-Why we have the Sunflower Club?
+Why we have Sunflower Club?

 Despite our best efforts some children may experience difficulty coping within a busy classroom environment.